warGoddess300/badGoddessGPT/README.md

 A C AI chatbot.
-If you enter learn, it will learn, if you enter quit, it will quit
+If you enter learn, it will learn, if you enter quit, the program will terminate